To Our Valued Guests,

 In the Commonwealth of Massachusetts, with the exception of remaining face-covering requirements for public and private transportation systems and facilities housing vulnerable populations, all industry restrictions were lifted and capacity increased to 100% for all industries on May 29, 2021.

 While mask wearing is currently not required, it is recommended for travelers in indoor common areas and outdoors where social distancing isn’t possible.
+Your innkeepers, servers, housekeepers and staff members have all been fully vaccinated and will be wearing masks while working.

 State guidelines and our local health department approved hospitality and lodging businesses to remain open since June 2020 with evolving restrictions to which we’re closely adhering.
 Please read our enhanced procedures below, then contact us with any questions you may have regarding your reservation.